pataruco/birthday-party/readme.md

 - [Google Maps directions API](https://developers.google.com/maps/documentation/javascript/directions)
 - [Google Calendar API](https://developers.google.com/calendar/v3/reference)

-Build it with Vite on TypeScript and deploy on GitHub pages
+Build it with Vite on TypeScript and deploy it on GitHub pages

 ## How to run it?